telerik/kendo-ui-core/docs/using-kendo-with-twitter-bootstrap.md

 ## Known limitations

+* Bootstrap modal dialogs prevent access to Kendo UI popups, which are opened by widgets placed inside the modal dialog.
+In such cases, use non-modal Bootstrap dialogs or [modal](/api/javascript/ui/window#configuration-modal) Kendo UI [Windows](/web/window/overview).
-With the latest version of the Bootstrap library, a code that prevents the input in elements with `data-role=filter` has been introduced in the bootstrap.js file.
+* With the latest version of the Bootstrap library, a code that prevents the input in elements with `data-role=filter` has been introduced in the bootstrap.js file.
 This causes a problem with data input in filter menu input elements.

 ##See Also
 [Responsive Web Design](http://docs.telerik.com/kendo-ui/using-kendo-in-responsive-web-pages)